The Official Website of the State of Arkansas

 While the bar chart is ideal for comparing the composition of outdoor economies across states and years, the line chart below is better suited for analyzing trends over time within specific industries.

-By default, the chart displays outdoor recreation’s value added as a share of state GDP for Arkansas and Tennessee from 2012 to 2023.
+By default, the chart displays outdoor recreation’s value added as a share of state GDP for Arkansas and California from 2012 to 2024.
 This adjustment for overall state economy size allows for more meaningful comparisons.
-As the data show, the two states have followed similar trajectories—with one notable exception: 2020 through 2022, when Tennessee’s outdoor economy was hit harder by the pandemic.
-A key reason for this difference is Tennessee’s heavier reliance on tourism-driven outdoor activity, which we observed in the earlier bar chart.
+As the data show, the two states followed relatively similar trajectories until 2019, when California’s outdoor economy was hit harder by the pandemic.
+A key reason for this difference is California’s heavier reliance on tourism-driven outdoor activity, which we observed in the earlier bar chart.
+Interestingly, the gap created between the two outdoor economies in 2020 has persisted through 2024, reflecting the fact that Arkansas’s outdoor economy now accounts for a larger share of the state economy than it did prior to the pandemic, while California’s outdoor economy has stabilized near its 2019 share.

 Another valuable use of the line chart is exploring wage levels within the outdoor economy.
 One especially useful metric for students and job seekers is “Average Compensation Relative to Average for All Jobs in the State (%).”
 This metric shows whether outdoor jobs in a given sector tend to pay more—or less—than the statewide average.